b3z/b3z.github.io/_posts/2022-04-04-AppleMusicSpotify.md

 ---

 A couple months back I switched from Spotify to Apple Music just to try it out.
 So I have used Spotify for a couple years and Apple Music for three months now.
-So this is the result of my comparison.
+This is the result of my comparison:

 ## Audio quality
 Spotify offers a maximum streaming quality of `320 kbit/s` which is the bitrate of a MP3-File.